Deetjepateeteke/Star-Wars-Survey-Analysis/README.md

 ![Trilogy Preference by Age](src/figures/trilogy_preference.png)

 Since there is a correlation between liking individual movies and the trilogy they're from, we can group the two trilogies together and find out if there is a trend in which demographic likes which trilogy.
-Apparently, older people (>60) are more of a fan of the prequel trilogy and younger people like the original trilogy more.
+The prequel trilogy tends to be more popular among older audiences (>60) and younger people tend to like the original trilogy more.

 ## License